doingweb/git-your-best-friend-ever/slides/why-do-you-need-version-control-dropbox.md

 note:

- * Dropbox is really good at sync, but you also need history and control over merges.
+Good at sync, but lacks annotated history and merging.

- * Can only revert 30 days (or a year if you pay).
+Can only revert 30 days (or a year if you pay).

- * What do you revert?
- * How do you make it work again?
+If something breaks, how do you make it work again?
- * Why did they make a change?